tianlinxu312/dgcit/README.md

 # DGCIT: Double Generative Adversarial Networks for Conditional Independence Testing

-Authors: Chengchun Shi, Tianlin Xu, Wicher Bergsma, Lexin Li

-Abstract: We consider the problem of high-dimensional conditional independence testing, which is a key building block in statistics and machine learning.
-We propose a double generative adversarial networks (GANs)-based inference procedure.
-We first introduce a double GANs framework to learn two generators, and integrate the two generators to construct a doubly-robust test statistic.
-We next consider multiple generalized covariance measures, and take their maximum as our test statistic.
-Finally, we obtain the empirical distribution of our test statistic through multiplier bootstrap.
-We show that our test controls type-I error, while the power approaches one asymptotically.
-More importantly, these theoretical guarantees are obtained under much weaker and practically more feasible conditions compared to existing tests.
-We demonstrate the efficacy of our test through both synthetic and real datasets.

 This repository contains an implementation and further details of Double Generative Adversarial Networks for Conditional Independence Testing.

 Reference: Shi, C., Xu, T., Bergsma, W. and Li, L. (2021+) Double Generative Adversarial Networks for Conditional Independence Testing.
 Journal of Machine Learning Research, accepted.